anechytailenko/Hiking-trail-guide-application/README.md

 # Hiking-trail-guide-application

-Write some intro
-> A hiking trail guide is an app that helps hikers find and explore trails around the world

->1.structure(pa1,pa2,pa3,pa4,pa5+bonustask) pa1/
-schema.sql --> no CRUD queries, only schema associated queries queries.sql --> CRUD operations only, no CREATE/DROP/ALTER queries pa2/
-schema_updates.sql
-queries.sql
-bonus.sql
-[screenshots if any]
-pa3/
-subqueries.sql
-[bonus.py if you prepared bonus task] (If your bonus task is placed in the separate git repo then you can add bonus.MD file, put there description and link)
-[screenshots if any]
-pa4/
-procedures.sql
-executions.sql
-bonus.py (see comment above)
-pa5/
-views.sql
-[bonus.MD] --> Put info about the idea and a simple
-> 2. .gitignore
-     The repo should contain only files which are associated with the project.
-> 3. Care about MySQL (and Python/C#) code style (up to 20% from the max grade).
-> 4. 4.
-Prepare README.MD
+**The topic for my database was Hiking Trail Guide, a simulation of an application that helps hikers find and explore trails around the world.
+In fact, it was very interesting because I used my knowledge acquired during the course on this database and saw it evolve from creating tables without relationships to creating transactions and views.
+To work with the databases, I installed a MySQL server and used port 3306 (by default), and when choosing a client, I had three candidates: DBeaver, Workbench, and Rider, but I chose Rider because, in my subjective opinion, it has a more intuitive interface.**

         4.1.
 Add generic info
         4.2.
 Describe project structure
         4.3.
 How to deploy the project
         4.4.
 How to run bonus tasks if any
         4.5.
 Info about author
 ****
-## **1.Structure of the project:**
+## **Structure of the project:**
+Here are links to each of the practical assignments where their description and code could be found
 * [Practical assignment 1](#practical-assignment-1)
 * [Practical assignment 2](#practical-assignment-2)
 * [Practical assignment 3](#practical-assignment-3)